RikuKat/game-dev-foundry/CultivatingAHealthyGameStudio.md

 #### Interview Process
 - Ensure diverse representation on **interview panels** to mitigate bias and create a welcoming experience.
 - **Structure interviews** to focus on evaluating soft skills, communication, and problem-solving rather than only technical ability.
-- Implement an optional **casual “culture fit” interview** to let candidates express passions and goals in a relaxed environment.
+- Implement an optional **casual "culture fit" interview** to let candidates express passions and goals in a relaxed environment.
 - Make sure interview materials are **accessible**, such as providing images with alternative or descriptive text.

 #### The Impact of Overstating Expectations